Category theory for scientists (Old version): Operads

 \end{example}

 \begin{application}

-In cognitive neuroscience or in economics, it may be that we want to understand the behavior of an entity such as a mind or a society in terms of its structure.
+In cognitive neuroscience or in industrial economics, it may be that we want to understand the behavior of an entity such as a mind, a society, or a business in terms of its structure.
 Knowing the connection pattern (\href{http://en.wikipedia.org/wiki/Connectome}{connectome}, \href{http://en.wikipedia.org/wiki/Supply_chain}{supply chain}) of sub-entities should help us understand how big changes are generated from small ones.

-Under the morphism $\mcW\to\mcS$ the algebra $\mcS\to\Sets$ from Application \ref{app:desire} becomes an algebra $\mcW\to\Sets$.
+Under the functor $\mcW\to\mcS$ the algebra $\mcS\to\Sets$ from Application \ref{app:desire} becomes an algebra $\mcW\to\Sets$.
 To each entity we now associate some subset of the value-assignments it can carry. \end{application}

 \begin{application}

 In \cite{RS}, \href{http://dspace.mit.edu/bitstream/handle/1721.1/44215/MIT-CSAIL-TR-2009-002.pdf?sequence=1}{Radul and Sussman} discuss propagator networks.
 These can presumably be understood in terms of wiring diagrams and their algebra of relations.